rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 Run R console.

-Enter the following cmds into the R Console just to make sure all are installed for the Admin user: (Hint, just cut and paste the whole bach into the console at one time)
+Enter the following cmds into the R Console just to make sure all are installed for the Admin user: (Hint, just cut and paste the whole batch into the console at one time)

 Note it may ask you to select a mirror sight - Use one close to you.
 I used OSU's mirror